People who have bad habits in what they think, say or do, which are holding them back from being successful in life, probably aren’t aware of them.

 …..And nobody’s going to tell you this because aggressive people are too scary to tell!

 6. “Unlucky” = games player?

-Finally, if you describe yourself as unlucky then You might be, but surely it would even out, so maybe you’re focussing more on the bad things, or even attracting bad events by expecting them to happen – which influences the behaviour of other people to make it happen.
+Finally, if you describe yourself as unlucky then you might be, but surely luck would tend to even out, so maybe you’re focussing more on the bad things, or even attracting bad events by expecting them to happen – which can be because you influence the behaviour of other people to make it happen.
 Why would someone do this?
 Partly because you can get into a loop of unlucky –> expect it to happen again –> it does happen again.
 But also, by playing the victim, people can get help or sympathy form others, avoid work (“I’ll only screw it up”) and have an excuse if they fail “(I did my best”).
-But taking a victim position doesn’t actually lead to success in life, it just leads to people avoiding working with you, and finding you annoying.
-So – are you laying games with yourself and others when you say you’re unlucky?
+But taking a victim position doesn’t actually lead to success in life, it just leads to people avoiding working with you, and to people finding you annoying.
+So – are you playing games with yourself and others when you say you’re unlucky?
 A harsh thought, but then, if it’s true and you realise it is, and you change, then wow, that’s a big step forward!

 So there we are, six failure habits which can be changed, in order to live a more successful life.
 I hope you found it useful.
 Forward it to friend if you think it’s interesting, or if you think they need to hear this message…….!